NamSahng/imbalance_segmentation/README.md

 ## 1. Abstract
-Class imbalance is very common problem in real world ML/DL problems, and also in semantic segmentation.
+Class imbalance is very common problem in real world ML/DL tasks, and also in semantic segmentation.
 This repo is an experiment to alleviate the class imbalance problem by using different train-val spitting, data sampling, and data augmentation.

 &nbsp;